BasedInc/libhat/README.md

 - Convenience wrappers over OS APIs
 - Language bindings (C, C#, etc.)

+## Versioning
+This project adheres to [semantic versioning](https://semver.org/spec/v2.0.0.html).
+Any declaration that is within a `detail` or `experimental` namespace is not considered part of the public API, and usage may break at any time without the MAJOR version number being incremented.

 ## Benchmarks
 The table below compares the single threaded throughput in bytes/s (real time) between libhat and [two other](test/benchmark/vendor) commonly used implementations for pattern